-Connect the exhaust line to the monitor by firmly pushing the tubing into the Exhaust Port's push-to-connect (PTC) fitting.
+Connect the exhaust line to the monitor by firmly pushing the tubing into the Exhaust Port's push-toconnect (PTC) fitting.
+(See previous figure.)
 If the exhaust line terminates outside the building, position the tubing so that no water or moisture can enter the line.
 Note that this line does not require a termination filter.